Amusement: Laughter therapy

 Rapidly growing in popularity, laughter therapy, or humor therapy, focuses on promoting laughter as a therapeutic tool.
 Usually implemented in a group, laughter therapy uses a variety of gag jokes like red noses and magic tricks to encourage laughter - fake or real.
 Laughter causes the body's muscles to relax which increases blood flow and oxygen intake.
-Proposed benefits include: Stress management, relaxation, improved mental functions, improved digestion, and pain relief.
-Some suggest that laughter activates similar brain wave frequencies as a meditative state.
+Proposed benefits include stress management, relaxation, improved mental functions, improved digestion, and pain relief.
+Some suggest that laughter activates similar brain wave frequencies to a meditative state.
 However, scientific studies of these benefits are limited and have methodological issues.